Vandesm14/conet/README.md

 ## Pre-requisites

-You will need to install [gcloud](https://cloud.google.com/sdk/docs/install) and [Rust](https://www.rust-lang.org/tools/install) to build & use this project.
+You will need to install [gcloud](https://cloud.google.com/sdk/docs/install) for using Google Text-To-Speech as a TTS service.
+Alternatively, you can use [eSpeak](#espeak) as the TTS engine.

 ### Google Cloud